 During that time, I read A Mother’s Rule of Life.
 In the chapter on finances the author describes how she dealt with financial stress, and put to words what I had been thinking:

 “One day, I made a large poster with pictures of children and families from all over the world that I’d cut out of National Geographic magazines.
 I laminated it, and hung it in my kitchen.
 When I’d get frustrated because I couldn’t buy what I wanted, I’d go and sit desolately in front of that poster.

 …I’d see the picture of the little boy, a patch over a damaged eye, his face ravaged by shrapnel and the pain of war, and compare it with the glistening eyes and rosy cheeks of my children who knew no more than sibling rivalry.
 And I’d say to myself, “Why them?
 Why me?”
 And I couldn’t come up with any answers, except that I had a great many blessings and a tremendous responsibility to be grateful for what I had.
 And I’d have to get up and say to God, “I’m sorry.
 Thank you.
 Help me,” and go do my dishes.”

-I don’t mean to say that we should always ignore our own pain and think of what could be worse.
-An actual wound needs to be healed itself; comparison can’t do that.
-But in our financial struggle, my sisters the world over gave me strength.
-And now that things are better my temptation is more greed than self-pity.
-I need my sisters again to remind me what is real.
+I don’t mean to say that we should ignore our own pain by thinking of what could be worse.
+An actual wound needs to be healed; comparison won’t make it go away.
+It is not saying, “Your situation is worse; therefore mine doesn’t matter.”
+It is more, “Teach me.
+Remind me.
+Help me know what I have.”
+In our financial struggle, my sisters the world over gave me strength.

 I’ve known people who don’t have floors, and I think my cabinets look outdated.